 Rserve was tested on Linux, Mac OS X and Windows operating systems.
-The Windows version is the only restricted one, because there is no possible way of spawning new instances of R quickly.
+The Windows version is the only restricted one, because there is no possible way of spawning new instances of R quickly in Windows.
 If all a Windows application needs is non-concurrent Rserve connections, it can provide its own copy of the Rserve binary, which will automatically find the last installed R and use it for computations, preventing clashes with other applications.

 The Rserve project is released under GPL software license, which means that it can be modified or enhanced if necessary.
-The current Rserve is already used by several projects and is being enhanced for their needs.
+The current Rserve is already used by several projects and is being enhanced as needs arise.
+For details and recent development, please visit the Rserve project page: